typescript-tipos-de-datos

 • Structural: TypeScript uses structural typing, where two types are compatible if they have the same shape or structure.

-Categories of types in TypeScript
+Type Categories in TypeScript

 Types in TypeScript can be divided into several main categories: